karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Descriptions (inline bounds and limits gating):
+  - Added DescribeOptions.includeRecurrenceLimits (default false).
+  - includeBounds now renders inline "from … until …" (no brackets) for both span and recurring rules, using boundsFormat when provided.
+  - Translator (strict-en) gains limitsMode to control series limits:
+    - includeBounds=false & includeRecurrenceLimits=true → append date‑only "from YYYY‑LL‑DD" (if starts) and "until YYYY‑LL‑DD" (if ends), plus "for N occurrence(s)" if count.
+    - includeBounds=true & includeRecurrenceLimits=true → append only the count phrase (dates shown inline by includeBounds).
+    - default: suppress all translator-level limits to avoid duplication/clutter.
+  - Updated tests that previously asserted default COUNT/UNTIL to opt-in via includeRecurrenceLimits.
+  - Preserved style: no colon after duration (e.g., "Active for 1 hour every …").

 - Style (descriptions):
   - Removed the colon after the duration in rule descriptions (e.g., "Active for 1 hour every day at 5:00").
 Updated tests and docs examples accordingly.
   - Implemented in code (describeCompiledRule) to match tests; recurrence descriptions now read "Active for 1 day every day ..." without a colon.